 An awareness of Domestic Violence and Abuse

-- Describe the physical and psychological effects of domestic violence and abuse
+- Types of domestic violence and abuse

 Who is this course for?

 The Virtual College Awareness of Domestic Violence and Abuse course is appropriate for anyone who works closely with children or vulnerable adults.
 This could be social workers, teachers, healthcare staff or youth workers, for example.

 After completing this course, you will be able to download a Virtual College certificate, which you can print for your records.

 The Awareness of Domestic Violence and Abuse course should take one to two hours to complete, but our e-learning courses are entirely self-paced, so this depends on your individual learning speed.